LionWeb-io/LionWeb-io.github.io/website/docs/Guides-Typescript/working-with-repository.md

 ---
-title: Working with the LionWeb Repository
+title: Working with the LionWeb Server
 sidebar_position: 44
 ---

-# Working with the LionWeb Repository
+# Working with the LionWeb Server

-Working with the [LionWeb Repository](https://github.com/LionWeb-io/lionweb-repository) we can store and retrieve nodes.
+Working with the [LionWeb Server](https://github.com/LionWeb-io/lionweb-server) we can store and retrieve nodes.
 It is also a mean to exchange models with other LionWeb-compliant components.
-You can refer to the website of the LionWeb Repository to learn how to start it.
+You can refer to the website of the LionWeb Server to learn how to start it.

-This page provides an overview of how to interact with the repository using the provided Typescript client and outlines the basic concepts involved.
+This page provides an overview of how to interact with the server using the provided Typescript client and outlines the basic concepts involved.

 ## Overview

-The LionWeb Repository is a generic storage system designed to hold nodes conforming to the LionWeb metamodel.
+The LionWeb Server is a generic storage system designed to hold nodes conforming to the LionWeb metamodel.

 It provides two sets of APIs:

 * The Bulk APIs: intended to store and retrieve entire partitions or large sub-trees
 * The Delta APIs: currently under development, it will support real-time collaboration

-The LionWeb Repository can also optionally support versioning.
+The LionWeb Server can also optionally support versioning.

 In this guide we will only focus on the Bulk APIs.